ERC-BPGC/project-vulcan/README.md

 *	Movement of all mech subsystems: Coordination of all servos and other actuators to bring about emotions and other functions like talking.
 *	Hearing and Speech production: Speech recognition, processing it and delivery of words and emotions to the above system.
 NLM, NLP.

+## Individual components
+*>Gaze.py - This file uses dlib, cv2 and CNN_FACE_MODEL to estimate the gaze of the user according to which it passes a function to driver code returning true if the model estimate gaze to be more than 0.65.

 ## Limitations
 *	Cannot move physically, just creating the structure above the neck.